DuncanFaulkner/blog/src/content/posts/2016-12-26-reflection-and-resolution.md

 tags:
 ---

-It's been a while coming, but finally starting to catch up on some items I've been meaning to workon for a while.
+It's been a while coming, but finally starting to catch up on some items I've been meaning to work on for a while.

+More details to follow.